-Dragging, swiping, drag&drop seem intuitive ways to operate an interface.
-But they are not usable for everyone because these movements require good motor skills and a visual overview over the screen.
+Actions such as dragging, swiping, and drag&drop seem like intuitive ways to operate an interface.
+However, they are not usable for everyone, as these types of movement require fine motor skills and a visual overview of the screen.

-For example: an exercise with a map of Europe where one has to drag the capital cities to the countries.
+For example: an exercise involving a map of Europe where one has to drag capital cities to their matching countries.

 To drag Madrid to Spain, one needs to: